 Are Electric Bikes Legal In NYC

-Electric bikes have always been a bit of secret weapon for delivery workers, and regular commuters.
+Electric bikes have always been a bit of a secret weapon for delivery workers, and regular commuters.
 E-bikes help riders avoid New York City traffic.

-In the past New York City laws were unclear on the use of e-bikes.
-Some believed that pedal assist bikes were only allowed.
+In the past, New York City laws were unclear on the use of e-bikes.
+Some believed that pedal-assist bikes were only allowed.
 Others thought both pedal assist and throttle were street legal.

 Now, there is a bit more clarity on the topic.
 Recently Governor Ander Cuomo vetoed a bill that would help legalize electric bikes.

 The legislation was rejected, and Governor Cuomo wants to further continue conversations in the better part of 2020.